Akash52/awesome-javascript-concepts/README.md

 # JAVA-SCRIPT-CRASH
-JAVA SCRIPT BEGININIG TUTORIAL
+JAVASCRIPT BEGININIG TUTORIAL
-In these repository you will find basic to andvance javascript Concept !!
+In these repository you will find basic to andvance javascript Concept !!!